 The two most recent NASCAR Cup Series races, at Watkins Glen and Bristol, is frustrating an entire industry but did so in two radically different ways.

-Broken down atomically, the former was too eventful by the finish and the latter was not eventful enough and everyone seems to place the root cause at the backwards way NASCAR designed its current generation race car.
+Broken down atomically, the former was too eventful by the finish and the latter was not eventful enough and everyone seems to place the root cause at the backwards way NASCAR designed the current generation race car.

 But those gains on intermediates have come at the expense of short tracks and road courses, which is where those two most recent races took place.